42kmira/ft_libft/README.md

 while the second used less conventional methods for the purpose of performance.

 ## How better you ask?
-Below is a picture of the performance difference I was able to get.
+Below are pictures of the performance difference I was able to get.
 This is relative to my old_libft whose source code can be found in the folder old_libft.

 ## But is it safe?